3docSec/backstage-tools/c4-review/README.md

 ## Introduction

-With `c4-review` you can estimate your payout for contest given the judges spreadsheet.
+With `c4-review` you can estimate your contest payout given the Judge's Review spreadsheet.
 Just export the Google Spreadsheet as a CSV file and try out one of the commands below.

 For even prettier output just pipe the command into the `jq` tool.